UoB-COMSM0110/2024-group-13/READMEReport.md

 ### System Architecture Summary
 Even though we spent time designing this architecture, we still made some changes during development.
 This is a natural consequence of the coding process, as evident in the paper by [LINK TO PAPER].
 One such change was the implementation of different pages: start page, game page, end page.
 In the final design, we had three top-level classes: Page, GameInfo and EventRecorder.

 - A `Page` is what is displayed in the window.
-The game has different pages, e.g., home page, play page, game over page, etc. Each page comprises of various `Item`s, for example buttons or game elements.
+The game has different pages, e.g., home page, play page, game over page, etc. Each page comprises various `Item`s, for example buttons or game elements.
 In the implementation, every page (except for the home page) holds a reference to its previous page, so that we actually have a page stack.

 > *HomePage Class* - The first page of the game, users have the option to goto tutorial pages or proceed to start gameplay.